HannaBerggren/Love-Barista/README.md

 ### Future features

-* I would like to add a map function to point out where the location is
+* I would like to add a map function to point out where the location of the coffeeplaces is.
+* I would like to add a "cancel" button next to the "delete" button if the user change their mind about deleting a post.
 * I would like to spend more time on the styling and make sure it looks even better.

 ## Technologies used